ppetrovtv/pine_script_docs/source/language/Functions_and_annotations.rst

 Syntactically they are similar, but they serve different purposes.

-While functions are generally used to calculate values and for the result they return, annotations are mostly used for their side effects and only occasionnaly for the result some of them return.
+While functions are generally used to calculate values and for the result they return, annotations are mostly used for their side effects and only occasionally for the result some of them return.

 Functions may be built-in, such as
 `sma <https://www.tradingview.com/study-script-reference/v4/#fun_sma>`__,